-- fsc-\-<release\tag>-images.tar: The container images for the FSC Version \$src\tag. - fsc-charts-<release\tag>.tgz: A generic Helm package for FSC installation. - fsc-installer.sh: A utility to store the container images and the charts in registries.

-where <release-tag> represents the release version (such as v23.4.0-13).
+- fsc--<release_tag>-images.tar: The container images for the FSC Version \$src_tag. - fsc-charts-<release_tag>.tgz: A generic Helm package for FSC installation. - fsc-installer.sh: A utility to store the container images and the charts in registries. - fsc-log-collector.sh: A utility to collect FSC CNI and controller logs from the cluster where <release-tag> represents the release version (such as v23.4.0-13).